 - Add aged compost to planting beds before planting and again at midseason.

-- Flea beetles can attack arugula.
-Cover plants with a floating row cover.
+- Flea beetles often attack arugula leaving tiny holes in the leaves; cover plants with a floating row cover.
 Use yellow sticky traps to help control pests.

 - Pick young, tender leaves when they are when they are 2 to 5 inches (5-7.5 cm) long.

 - Use a pair of sharp scissors to snip off leaves 1 inch (2.5cm) above the soil.

 - Harvest arugula in the morning when the leaves are full of moisture.

 - An arugula plant can be harvested cut-and-come-again four times before plants run to seed.